rchain-community/rchain-community.github.io/content/tutorials/bundles-interpolation.md

 ### Exercise
-Exercise: Use stdoutAck to display how many points each person actually gets when they catch the ball.
+Exercise: Use resultAck to display how many points each person actually gets when they catch the ball.
 <!-- solution in jackpotNicePrinting.rho -->